Seed Stitch Hat Pattern (Easy + Quick Knit)

 A Comfy Slouchy Beanie Hat

-This slouchy beanie pattern is for advanced beginners, as knitting in the round is for those of you who have little experience knitting.
+This slouchy seed stitch beanie pattern is for advanced beginners, as knitting in the round is for those with little experience knitting.

-The hat is knit in the round, therefore you should be comfortable knitting in the round and both knit and purl stitches.
+The hat is knit in the round; therefore, you should be comfortable knitting in the round, with both knit and purl stitches.

-The pattern may look a little daunting if you are a beginner who has never picked up the needles before.
+The pattern may look daunting if you are a beginner picking up knitting needles for the first time.

 What Is Seed Stitch?

-Seed stitch is created by single knits and purls that alternate both horizontally and vertically.
+The simple seed stitch is created by single knits and purls that alternate horizontally and vertically.

-This forms a great textured stitch and gets its name from the texture of the knitted fabric – the little purl bumps look like scattered seeds.
+This forms a tremendous textured stitch and gets its name from the texture of the knitted fabric – the little purl bumps look like scattered seeds.

 How To Knit Seed Stitch In The Round